 The factors cited by healthcare professionals as most important in their location and retention decisions support the view that somewhat different factors weigh heavily in these different decisions.
 In the initial location decision, being from or familiar with the town was by far most cited as the most important factor, though other social characteristics of the town (and social and human capital characteristics of the medical community or practice) were most important for many professionals.
 For retention decisions, stability for the healthcare professional's family and social and administrative relationships in the medical community, practice, or job were of high relative importance.
 Economic and workload concerns with the practice or job appear to be of greater relative importance in retention decisions than in initial location decisions.
-Need in the community was cited much more often by healthcare professionals as the main reason they decided to stay.
+Need in the community was cited much more often by healthcare professionals as the main reason they initially chose to work in the study community than as the main reason they decided to stay.
 Concerns about the lack of urban amenities or distance to an urban area were more often cited by healthcare professionals as the biggest drawback of locating in the study town than as their main reason to consider leaving.